rsimmons/fastidious-envelope-generator/README.md

 **Fastidious-envelope-generator** is an envelope generator (aka ADSR) for the Web Audio API that aims to be free of artifacts and handle edge cases well.

 [Check out the demo](https://rsimmons.github.io/fastidious-envelope-generator/).

+## Installation

+*NPM package coming soon*

+## API

+#### `new EnvGen(audioContext, targetParam)`

+Instantiate a new envelope generator

+- `audioContext`: Web Audio `AudioContext` object
+- `targetParam`: `AudioParam` object to which envelope automation should be applied.
+There should be no other callers applying automation to the same `AudioParam` or all hell will break loose.

+#### `.gate(on, time)`

+Notify the envelope generator that its input gate is going on or off (aka high or low).

+- `on`: `true` for gate on/high, `false` for gate off/low
+- `time`: Optional indication of time when gate change is to take effect.
+If omitted, the gate change happens "now".
+If supplied, the time should be in the same coordinates as `AudioContext.currentTime` and >= that `currentTime`.
+Supplied gate times must be monotonically increasing, i.e. it's not allowed to schedule gates at times earlier than other gates that have already been scheduled.

+#### `.gateOn(time)`

+Convenience method that is equivalent to `.gate(true, time)`.

+#### `.gateOff(time)`

+Convenience method that is equivalent to `.gate(false, time)`.

+#### `.mode`

+The current mode or style of envelope being generated.
+Changes to this property will not take effect until after any current scheduled gate changes.
+Valid values are:
+- `'AD'`: Attack-decay envelope.
+The envelope will attack from 0 to `attackLevel`, and then immediately decay back to 0.
+It has no sustain, and will always complete its full attack phase even if a gate-off arrives during it.
+This means that it ignores gate-off changes completely, and the width of incoming gates is irrelevant.
+This behavior is sometimes referred to as a "trigger" style envelope, and is useful for percussive sounds.
+- `'ASR'`: Attack-sustain-release envelope, also known as an AR envelope.
+This envelope will attack from 0 to `attackLevel`, sustain at `attackLevel` for as long as the gate is held on, and then when the gate goes off will release back to 0.
+If the gate goes off during the attack, it will immediately transition to the release phase.
+Because the sustain will always be at full `attackLevel`, the `sustainFraction` setting is irrelevant for this mode.
+- `'ADSR'`: Attack-decay-sustain-release envelope.
+This envelope will attack from 0 to `attackLevel`, and then immediately decay to the sustain level for as long as the gate is held on.
+When the gate goes off it will release back to 0.
+If the gate goes off during the attack or decay phases, it will immediately transition to the release phase.
+The sustain level is determined by the product of `attackLevel` and `sustainFraction`, and hence the sustain level will always be closer to 0 than the attack level.

+#### `.MODES`

+Array of valid `.mode` settings.

 ## Background